frnmst/fattura-elettronica-reader/docs/considerations.rst

 Description
 ```````````

-Without entering in too much detail (you can read the source code), we can divide
+Without entering in too much detail (you can read the source code for that),
-the pipeline into three main steps:
+we can divide the pipeline into three main steps:

 ===========     ===================================================
 Step number     Actions